SiyaoIsHiding/r-asymptotic-testing/README.md

   Here is an example of the plot of all test results, `tests_all_facet.png`.
   ![tests_all_facet.png](images/tests_all_facet_not_pr.png)

-  * And if there is **siginificant performance changes detected**:
+  * And if there are **siginificant performance** changes detected**:

-    GitHub Actions bot will leave a message in your pull request.
+    The GitHub Actions bot will leave a message in your pull request.
     ![pr_commment.png](images/pr_comment.png)
     And you will also be able to find a `test_result.txt` file in the uploaded artifact with the same content.